A post based on the talk I just gave at SOURCE Boston 2017

 Let us consider the causes of agent fatigue.
 The most obvious cause is cost, and not just money.
 If you purchase an agent-based solution, then it’s going to come with some licensing fees, but what about the implication for the compliance regulations?
 A new piece of software can introduce latency to established workflows, or maybe even full-on road blocks.
 Additional software also represents a greater attack surface, and the potential to interfere with host behavior.
 If we do consider the money, consider the money beyond just the licensing fees.
 An agent-based solution needs human resources to deploy the agents, upkeep the agents, interpret the data from the agents, and act based on that interpretation.
 Plus, an agent will eat compute resources.

 In my opinion, the biggest cause of agent fatigue results from people buying features beyond their preparation or commitment to use them.
-Consider the cloud maturity model.
-As entities move from Audit to Monitor and then Investigate, their ability to leverage the data and take action also grows.
-Skipping straight to Investigate is like jumping to using a microscope in a game of hide-and-seek.
-The user ends up frustrated.
+The user can end up frustrated.
 It’s not because the tool isn’t good, but that it wasn’t the appropriate tool for the game being played.

 The Need for Agents